 Kensington home prices are not only among the most expensive in Maryland, but Kensington real estate also consistently ranks among the most expensive in America.

 Kensington is a decidedly white-collar town, with fully 94.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kensington is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Kensington who work in management occupations (21.71%), office and administrative support (9.91%), and teaching (9.69%).

 Also of interest is that Kensington has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Kensington is also a town of artists.
 Kensington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kensington’s character.

-A relatively large number of people in Kensington telecommute to their jobs.
-Overall, about 7.89% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.89% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Kensington is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.